-For example, you have a sales table in Excel as below screen shot shown, and you want to get the sale sums/totals of every day, how could you get it done in Excel?
+For example, you have a sales table in Excel, and you want to get the sale sums/totals of every day, how could you get it done in Excel?
 And what if calculating the running average on every day?
 This article will guide you to apply formulas to calculate the running total and running average in Excel with ease.

 We can apply a formula to calculate the running sums or running totals easily in Excel as follows:

-Step 1: Besides the Amount column, type Running SUM in Cell D1.
+1. Besides the Amount column, type Running SUM or Running Average in Cell D1.

-Now you will get all running sums/totals in the specific Running SUM column.
-See screenshot above:
+Now you will get all running sums/totals or running averages in the specific column.

 Apart from the above formula, we can also calculate running sums or running totals with Pivot Table in Excel.
 And you can get it done as follows: